Concerned that you have COVID-19 symptoms? Have questions?

 Current Situation and Recommendations

-Over 1.6 million COVID-19 cases and over 100,000 deaths have been reported in the US.
-In Wisconsin there have been over 16.900 cases and 550 deaths.
+Over 2.6 million COVID-19 cases and over 127,200 deaths have been reported in the US.
+In Wisconsin there have been over 29,100 cases and 780 deaths.
 The rate of COVID-19 is highest in southeastern Wisconsin and Brown County.
-Governor Evers has issued a 'safer-at-home' order to reduce the number of cases and deaths in Wisconsin.
 Social distancing now helps prevent a surge of COVID-19 cases in a short time that can overwhelm hospitals and intensive care units.

 The virus spreads easily from person-to-person, similar to the flu virus.
-COVID-19 commonly causes fever and cough, and it may also cause shortness of breath, sore throat, muscle aches, and feeling tired.
-Some people develop loss of taste or smell with COVID-19.
+COVID-19 commonly causes fever and cough, and it may also cause shortness of breath, fatigue, sore throat, muscle aches, and headaches.
+Some people develop loss of taste or smell, nasal congestion or running nose, or GI symptoms including nausea, vomiting, diarrhea and abdominal pain.
 Symptoms usually start about 4-5 days after infection, but it may take up to 14 days.

 Social distancing is important to slow the spread of COVID-19.
 Stay at home and stay away from other people.
 Wear a cloth facemask if you must leave home for groceries or essential services.
 Wash your hands often, use a tissue for coughs and sneezes, and avoid touching your face.
 Use disinfectants to clean surfaces that are touched by different people.

-Call your medical provider if you need care for cough, fever, or shortness of breath.
+Call your medical provider if you need care for fever, cough, shortness of breath, fatigue, muscle aches, headache, loss of taste or smell, sore throat, nasal congestion, or GI symptoms including nausea, vomiting, diarrhea and abdominal pain.
 It is important to call

 For the latest public health recommendations from CDC,